The Accursed Kings: Reception

 There are murders galore in these books—one queen is strangled, one king poisoned and another thought to be poisoned while still a baby at his christening.
 There is skulduggery, conspiracy and civil war.
 There are men of great ability and few scruples, and scarcely a page without dramatic incident ...
 The characters are impressive, but few are admirable.
 Almost the only likeable one is the young Siennese banker Guccio—and bankers are important figures in the novels, for Druon never lets us forget that even in his world of kings, barons and knights, it is money that rules, money that oils the wheels of war and politics ...
 The novels are not recommended to the squeamish, but anyone with strong nerves will delight in them.
 Few figures in literature are as terrible as the Countess Mahaut, murderer and maker of kings.

 In 2013, Stefan Raets suggested that The Iron King could be considered a grimdark historical novel.
 In a 2013 Booklist Starred Review, David Pitt called the novel "historical fiction on a grand scale, full of political intrigue, family drama, and characters who, while drawn from life, are larger than it".
 Russell Miller wrote for Library Journal:

 Adding to the intrigue is Druon's marvelous depiction of the swirl of those lives that move around him ...
 Seasoned with sex, betrayal, brutal warfare, cold pragmatic calculating, and curses from the lips of martyrs dying at the stake, this tale cuts a memorable swath through the reader's imagination.
 The flavor of the times, the smells, sounds, values, and superstitions give this work a fine readability as well as a sensation of reality.

 The Sunday Times called The Iron King "dramatic and colourful as a Dumas romance but stiffened by historical accuracy and political insight" and a "blood-curdling tale of intrigue, murder, corruption and sexual passion".
-The Times Literary Supplement described it as "barbaric, sensual, teeming with life, based in wide reading and sound scholarship ... among the best historical novels".
+The Times Literary Supplement described it as "Dramatic, highly coloured, barbaric, sensual, teeming with life, based in wide reading and sound scholarship" and "among the best historical novels of recent years".

 Les Rois maudits was parodied on French television in the successful 1973 series Les Maudits Rois fainéants (The Damned Lazy Kings) starring Roger Pierre and Jean-Marc Thibault.